Google

 Some of the above shale formations will be producing natural gas and oil at such prolific rates that pipeline capacities in the formation areas will be exceeded.

-2. Bakken Shale.
-Possibly, the largest oil field in the world.
-And, it is a shale formation like the Haynesville Shale formation.
+1. Bakken Shale.
+Possibly, one of the largest oil fields in the world.
+And, it is a shale formation similar to the Haynesville Shale formation.

-The Haynesville Shale Formation natural gas strike in northwest Louisiana is huge and growing.
-The natural gas reserves in the Haynesville field appear large enough to make a major difference in the U.S. struggle against the energy crisis.
-The twin cities of Shreveport and Bossier are being revitalized by the Haynesville Shale natural gas strike.
+The Haynesville Shale Formation natural gas strike in northwest Louisiana is huge.
+The twin cities of Shreveport and Bossier are being revitalized by the Haynesville Shale gas field development.